 The two main components of the Trending view are the trending graph, and the performance table.

-Both the graph view and data table can be adjusted by selecting different settings for primary KPIs, cohorts, segments, and reporting intervals and calculations.
+Both the graph view and data table can be adjusted by selecting different settings for primary metrics, cohorts, segments, and reporting intervals and calculations.

-The KPI selection will be the primary metric you’d like to report on.
+The primary metric selection will be the primary metric you’d like to report on.

-For these KPIs, tracked opportunities are determined by the “Opportunity Type”, “Opportunity Product Line”, and “Amount” options selected during your ABM Scorecard setup.
+For these metrics, tracked opportunities are determined by the “Opportunity Type”, “Opportunity Product Line”, and “Amount” options selected during your ABM Scorecard setup.

 Opportunity Selections in ABM Scorecard Overview